jiayihu/sinergia/README.md

 [![npm](https://img.shields.io/npm/v/sinergia.svg)](https://www.npmjs.com/package/sinergia)

-**sinergia** is a tiny library to run expensive tasks on any `Iterable`* value in background, without blocking the UI during the computations keeping 60fps frame rate.
+**sinergia** is a tiny library to run expensive tasks on any `Iterable`* value in background, without blocking the UI during the computations and keeping 60fps frame rate.

 (*) Any object which implements [Symbol.iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) can be iterated.
 Native iterables are arrays, strings, Maps and Sets.